 If you’re already receiving SSDI benefits before you’re convicted, these benefits will be stopped after you’ve been incarcerated for more than 30 days.
 Once you are released from jail your benefits can be reinstated the month following your release.

 If you’re receiving Supplemental Security Income (SSI) benefits prior to incarceration, these benefits will be suspended after you’ve been incarcerated for a full calendar year.
 If your benefits were suspended for less than 12 months, your SSI benefits can be reinstated after your release without a new without filing a new claim.
 In order for benefits to be reinstated, you must contact your local Social Security Administration office to begin the process.

 Exceptions to these rules can be made if you are participating in an approved rehabilitation program.

 After being released from prison, it’s hard to know what you can and can’t do.
-Thankfully the Social Security Administration doesn’t discriminate against convicted felons.
+Can you lose your Social Security Disability Benefits if you are a convicted felon?
+Thankfully, the Social Security Administration doesn’t discriminate against convicted felons.
 If you’re in need of SSI or SSDI to help you through a difficult situation after incarceration, don’t be afraid to apply.
 Jan Dils, Attorneys at Law will be by your side, helping you through the application and, if necessary, the appeals process.
 Contact us today to get started.